PHIL 4. Critical Thinking. 3 Units

 This course has no prerequisites.
 It is designed to be taken in the second semester of your first year of college, but you can take it any semester you wish.

 To add the course, try to do so by using CMS.

 To drop the course during the first two weeks, use the CMS system.
 No paperwork is required.
 After the first two weeks, it is harder to drop, and a departmental form from the Dept. Secretary in MND 3000 is required; the form is called "Petition to Add/Drop After Deadline."
 It requires stating a good reason for dropping.
 As with any university course, make sure you are dropped officially (by CMS or the instructor or the department secretary); don't simply walk away into the ozone, or else you will get a "U" grade for the course, which is counted as an "F" by the Registrar in computing your GPA (grade point average).

-Your grade will be determined by weekly assignments and a final examination.
-The weekly assignments might be homework questions, an essay, a group project, or a quiz.
+Your grade will be determined by weekly assignments, a midterm and a final examination.
+The weekly assignments might be homework questions, an essay, a crossword puzzle, or a quiz.

 Notice in the Schedule of Assignments and Due Dates how much each week's assignment counts as part of the total grade.
 In SacCT you will find a more detailed description of each week's assignment.
 Weekly assignments are due each Friday.